 - ribbons, labels (optional)

 We spent quite a bit of time adding more food colouring, trying to get it more purple, until I finally decided it was purple enough.
 Then Sunshine scooped it into the jars.
 I tied a ribbon around each jar and added a construction paper label.
+Again your labels can be as fancy or as simple as you want.
+Use calligraphy or hand lettering to make pretty labels or print simple labels using your computer.

 If you don’t have essential oils, there are also recipes for making bath salts with simple household ingredients, like vanilla.
 I like the essential oils because many of them provide added benefits to the bath; lavender is relaxing and soothing, perfect for an evening soak in the tub.